 Commodity Recommendations Commodity Newsletter

-Scott Joss, Author 'The Joss Report' and president of ClearTrade Inc. provides commodity recommendations in his commodity newsletter for futures trading and commodity trading.
+Scott Joss, Author 'The Joss Report' and president of ClearTrade Inc. provides proprietary trade recommendations in his newsletter for futures trading and commodity trading.
 Scott began his career in 1977 at the Chicago Board of Options Exchange.
 He later gained experience in the grain pits at the Chicago Board of Trade where he began taking courses with the Board of Trade Educational Division in technical trading.
 In 1980, Scott started trading financial instruments and established several businesses.

 In 1984, Scott was called in as a specialist at the CBOT to work with institutional traders from Donaldson, Lufkin & Jenrette.
 In 1986, Scott - then an independent broker, became a member of the Chicago Broad of Trade and opened S.R.
 Joss Inc. His major client was Smith Barney - for whom he provided technical advice to arbitrage 30 year bonds, 10 year notes, 5 year notes, bond options and Ginnie Mae's.